Alex23rodriguez/cligame/README.md

   - the string represents either the correct answer or an explanation on how to get the correct answer.
     - this will be shown to the user upon a wrong answer unless `noexplain` is enabled.

-Let's see a more complete example of the above function
+Let's see a more complete example of the above function:

 ```python
 x, y = randint(1, 10), randint(1, 10)